revel/revel.github.io/manual/tool.md

 [new command options]
       -a, --application-path= Path to application folder
-      -s, --skeleton=         Path to skeleton folder (Must exist on GO PATH) -V, --vendor            True if project should contain a vendor folder to be initialized.
-Creates the vendor folder and the 'Gopkg.toml' file in the root of application
+      -s, --skeleton=         Path to skeleton folder (Must exist on GO PATH) -p, --package=          The package name, this becomes the repfix to the app name, if defined vendored is set to true --no-vendor         True if project should not be configured with a go.mod, this requires you to have the project on the GOPATH, this is only compatible with go versions v1.12 or older
       -r, --run               True if you want to run the application right away

 ```
 Creates the directory structure and copy files from a skeleton to initialize an application quickly.
+Since version 1 this will initialize a go.mod file in the project folder and the project is not required to be in a GOPATH

 - Copies files from the [`skeleton/`](https://github.com/revel/skeletons) package
 - The location of the project is dependent on a few variables
   - If the import path is an absolute path the location will be there
   - If the path is a relative path the current working directory is checked
-    - If the CWD is on a GOPATH the project is created in the CWD
-    - Otherwise the project is created on the first GOPATH defined
 - Skeleton is an optional argument, the default skeleton is in
 https://github.com/revel/skeletons/tree/master/basic/bootstrap4 but you can specify a different
 git repository by entering in the path like below.